 We all have our own filters…

-I have yet to meet anyone during the pandemic that hasn’t experienced any type of worry, fear, anxiety, sadness, stress.
-Equally I have seen love, happiness, support and a sterling effort to keep us all going.
-The human connection, strength and determination have shone through the darkness for sure.
+I have yet to meet anyone during the pandemic that hasn’t experienced any type of worry, fear, anxiety, sadness, or stress.
+Equally, I have seen love, happiness, support and a sterling effort to keep us all going.
+The human connection, strength, and determination have shone through the darkness for sure.

 Great lesson learned…

 One major lesson for me was my personal battery levels and self-care.
 To learn that It is ok for me to admit things have been tough, it is ok to admit that this Coach/Person/Mother/Friend has been down in the dumps for a while, life has felt dark and I have questioned my part in the world and what difference I make.